Coast FIRE for Nepal: the age and savings number that lets you stop adding to investments

 Three honest scenarios

 Scenario 3 — 41-year-old, comfortable target, single earner, late start.
 Take-home Rs 1.6 lakh/month.
 Has saved sporadically: Rs 18 lakh in CIT, FD, and one mutual fund.
 Coast FIRE target (comfortable, 41 → 60, n=19): Rs 82 lakh.
 The gap is large: Rs 64 lakh at age 41, with 19 years left.
-At Rs 50,000/month contributions and 5% real, he gets there in about 10–11 years — meaning Coast FIRE arrives at 51 or 52.
-The "stop investing" decision lands much later for late starters, which is itself the point: the cost of delayed saving is large and visible.
+At Rs 50,000/month of contributions and 5% real, he gets there in about 10–11 years, meaning Coast FIRE arrives at 51 or 52.
+The "stop investing" decision lands much later for late starters, which is itself the point.
+The cost of delayed saving is large and visible.

 What changes after Coast FIRE